accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1.1/notes-de-revision.md

 In most office publishing software, the style library proposes a specific style for each heading level, generally up to six levels.

-The heading hierarchy is consistent when the nesting of heading levels is consistent (the nesting levels of headings reflect the level of dependency of the content on each other).
+The heading hierarchy is consistent when the nesting of heading levels is consistent (the nesting levels of headings reflect how content depends on other content).

 Note: the presence of hierarchical jumps (e.g. moving from a level 2 heading to a level 4 heading) does not invalidate the criterion, but is not recommended.